 Getting engaged is one of the most special and memorable moments in life.
 And the perfect ring is the cherry on top!
 However, with so many styles and designs out there, it can be hard to know what you should choose.
 The old rules have gone out the window – today, it’s all about the individual and the engagement ring that reflects their style, taste, and values.
 There is also a sparkler out there for every budget.
 So if you’re planning to propose – or need to give your other half some ideas on what to buy – keep reading our guide to every engagement ring styles.

 A solitaire is the most classic and traditional engagement ring style.
 The name solitaire comes from there only being one stone in the design.
-To show off its beauty, a solitaire diamond is often mounted on a simple band with a prong or claw setting.
+A solitaire diamond is often mounted on a simple band with a prong or claw setting to show off its beauty.
 If you have a simple and elegant style, the solitaire is an excellent choice for you.
 It’s also the type of ring that stands the test of time and never goes out of fashion, so you know you’ll always love it.

 A beautiful way to personalize an engagement ring is with a pavé setting.
-The technique involves embedding tiny diamonds – or other gems – into the band of the ring.
+The technique involves embedding tiny diamonds – or other gems – into the ring’s band.
 Doing so means the ring catches more light and seems to glow on your finger.
 A popular choice is to replace some of the diamonds with your partner or child’s birthstone, giving the design a unique twist.
 Pavé rings have a dainty and feminine look and can easily enhance a simple ring.

 The cathedral setting has been popular for decades because of its traditional and elegant style.
-Its name comes from the way the metal of the shank and shoulders curve up to support the diamond.
+Its name comes from how the shank and shoulder metal curve up to support the diamond.
 These curves resemble the arches of a cathedral.
 They can be set with pavé diamonds for extra sparkle or left plain.
-Either way, the structure and architectural vibe of the Cathedral style makes it a sophisticated choice for an engagement ring.
+Either way, the structure and architectural vibe of the Cathedral style make it a sophisticated choice for an engagement ring.

 6. Oval Halo

 If you want to maximize the size of an engagement ring, the oval halo style is the way to go.
 Because they are elongated, oval-cut diamonds look bigger than other stones of the same carat weight.
-Meanwhile, the halo setting provides extra sparkle and also adds to the width of the ring, again making it appear bigger.
+Meanwhile, the halo setting provides extra sparkle and adds to the ring’s width, again making it appear bigger.
 However, an oval halo ring won’t look too overdone.
 Instead, it has a regal, vintage look that will make any woman feel like a queen.

 7. Shank and Split-Shank Style Ring

-One of the easiest ways to customize an engagement ring is by altering the shank – the band of the ring.
-While there are many different designs, one of the most popular is the split-shank.
-The band of the ring divides in two on either side of the center stone, leaving a small gap.
-Where the shank splits can create vastly different designs; a larger division gives a ring an antique feel, especially if its set with pavé diamonds.
+One of the easiest ways to customize an engagement ring is by altering the shank – the ring’s band.
+While there are many different designs, the split shank is one of the most popular.
+The ring’s band divides in two on either side of the center stone, leaving a small gap.
+Where the shank splits can create vastly different designs, a larger division gives a ring an antique feel, especially if it’s set with pavé diamonds.
 Meanwhile, a smaller split is a subtle way to make the center stone look larger.